flosch/simpleapi/README.rst

         def new(self, to, msg, sender='my website', priority=5):
             # send sms ...
-        new.published = True # make the method available via API new.types = {'priority': int} # ensure that priority argument is of type int
+        new.published = True # make the method available via API new.constraints = {'priority': int} # ensure that priority argument is of type int

 urls.py::